apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 ## Known Issue

-MapR SASL support for Kerberos and MapR tickets is only available on 64-bit machines.
+MapR-SASL is not supported on 32-bit machines.

 ## System Requirements